-The College Credit Plus Program was created by the Ohio Legislature to allow all students to enroll in a college or university to earn dual high school and college credit.
-The program is available to qualified public, non-public and homeschooled students.
+The College Credit Plus Program was created by the state Legislature to allow all students to enroll in a college or university to earn dual high school and college credit.
+The program is available to qualified public, private, parochial or home school student.

 Through the College Credit Plus Program:

-- Students are eligible to enroll in classes during the fall and spring semesters
+- • Students are eligible to enroll in classes during fall and spring semesters

-- Students must work with their high school guidance counselors to discuss specific high school policies
+- • Students must work with their school guidance counselors to discuss specific school policies

-- Required textbooks, tuition and fees related to coursework are provided for both public and non-public students by the individual school district
+- • Required textbooks, tuition and fees related to coursework are provided for both public and non-public students by the individual school district

 Advantages for college-level learning during high school

-- Strengthening the high school curriculum and raising expectations for high school students.
+- • Strengthening the 7-12 curriculum and raising expectations for students.

-- Potentially reducing the time required for the baccalaureate and costs to parents, students and taxpayers.
+- • Potentially reducing costs to parents, students, school districts, and taxpayers.

-- Enriching the undergraduate college curriculum by lessening the need to take introductory courses, consequently allowing earlier entry into advanced courses, facilitation of double majors, or permitting additional electives.
+- • Allowing earlier entry into advanced courses, facilitation of double majors, or permitting additional electives after completing introductory courses.

-College Credit Plus is not intended to be a substitute for the academic programs, social growth or maturing experience provided by Ohio’s public and private high schools.
-It is not intended to interfere with or replace advanced placement courses nor the high school’s college preparatory curriculum available to students within their school system.
+Ohio College Credit Plus is not intended to be a substitute for the academic programs, social growth or maturing experience provided by Ohio’s schools.
+It is not intended to interfere with or replace advanced placement courses nor the school’s college preparatory curriculum available to students within their school system.

 *Eligibility requirements are subject to change

-2. Complete the Signature Page.
-Signatures are required by the student, parent or guardian, and the high school counselor.
+- Signatures are required by: the student, the parent or guardian, and the school counselor.

-4. Submit ACT or SAT test score results (testing must be completed prior to the application deadline).
+- Testing must be completed prior to the application deadline.

 *All admitted students must attend a mandatory orientation to enroll in the program.
 Application deadlines are subject to change.
 Submission of test scores is subject to change.